magicmq/pyspigot-documentation/docs/pyspigot/pyspigot.md

 - In chat when you log into your server.
 This message is only displayed to players with the permission `pyspigot.admin`.

 To disable these update messages, set `show-update-messages` to `false` in the config.yml.

+PySpigot will display a console message whenever a `SNAPSHOT` build is in use. `SNAPSHOT` builds represent development versions of PySpigot and should be considered **experimental**, **untested**, and potentially **unstable*.
+These builds may contain incomplete features or breaking changes.
+It is strongly recommended to avoid using `SNAPSHOT` builds in production environments.
+Use them only for testing or development purposes.

 ???+ tip